team-vassav/LISA/README.md

 ## 3. Additive Manufactured Parts and Tools 🧰

-The Choice of materials for the robot depends on your dimensions 📏, pricing 💰, load 🏋️ of the robot 🤖, size and capacity of your motors and other factors.
+The choice of materials for the robot depends on your dimensions 📏, pricing 💰, load 🏋️ of the robot 🤖, size and capacity of your motors, and other factors.
 These are our additive manufactured parts before cleaning.

 ![1](https://user-images.githubusercontent.com/84219813/164978063-c334997e-d4b6-437b-91dc-f8bd9f62590f.jpeg)

 ## 4. Assemble of Parts 📦

-At this stage, the parts are cleaned with salt paper, fixed with the ball bearings, servo motors and some screws 🪛 .
-Test out the individual part before proceeding to next stage.
+At this stage, the parts are cleaned with salt paper, fixed with the ball bearings, servo motors, and some screws 🪛 .
+Test out the individual part before proceeding to the next stage.

 ![6](https://user-images.githubusercontent.com/84219813/164978198-4c5c9451-bb44-445f-88b5-a576c48aec0d.jpeg)
 ![8](https://user-images.githubusercontent.com/84219813/164978200-4f657ada-f1ba-46c2-be72-cd0f892d2adf.jpeg)